TommiCodes/realtime-todo-task-management-app-nestjs-and-angular/README.md

 2. Run services with rebuild: `docker-compose up -d --build api frontend postgres postgres_admin`
 3. Remove all images: `docker rmi -f $(docker images -a -q)`
 4. Remove all containers: `docker rm -vf $(docker ps -a -q)`
+5. Remove all Volumes: `docker-compose down -v`

+## Troubleshooting
+1. If your container says for backend: 'Can not find Module: "XXX"' then `cd  todo-api` and `npm run build`

 ## Setup steps in detail